Frequently Asked Questions About GoodFit Plans

 If you’re considering any modifications to the plan (such as changes to the foundation or HVAC), this is also the right time to consult your engineer or contractor to incorporate those changes.

 Yes.
-Many homeowners make some adjustments to better suit their needs.
+Most homeowners make some adjustments to better suit their needs.

 We recommend keeping modifications relatively simple—for example, adjusting interior walls, changing window or door placements, or adding or modifying a porch.
-Extending the building along its ridge line is typically more straightforward and structurally feasible than widening it, which can involve more complex framing changes and may require significant structural re-engineering.
-In general, major alterations that impact the home’s structure, proportions, or overall character are discouraged, as they can compromise both the integrity and the intent of the original design.
+Extending the building along its ridge line is typically more straightforward and structurally feasible than widening it, which often requires more substantial structural changes.
+In general, major alterations that significantly affect the home’s structure, proportions, or overall character should be carefully considered, as they may compromise both the integrity and intent of the original design.

 While we do not offer custom modification services, we can provide mirrored or flipped versions of a plan for a $250 fee.